Walter Burley Griffin Lodge

-The Walter Burley Griffin Lodge is a heritage-listed former residence, holiday house and weekender and now residence located at 32 Plateau Road, Avalon Beach (formerly known as Avalon until 2012), Northern Beaches Council, New South Wales, Australia.
+The Walter Burley Griffin Lodge is a heritage-listed former residence, holiday house and weekender and now residence located at 32 Plateau Road, Avalon Beach, New South Wales, Australia.
 It was designed by Walter Burley Griffin and built from 1933 to 1934.
 It is also known as Burley Griffin Lodge or Stella James House.
 The property is owned by the New South Wales branch of the National Trust of Australia.
-The property was added to the New South Wales State Heritage Register on 1 March 2002.

 History

 Walter Burley Griffin was born near Chicago and trained at Nathan Clifford Ricker's School of Architecture at the University of Illinois, graduating in 1899.
 From 1901-1906, he worked as an associate of Frank Lloyd Wright at Oak Park.
 Griffin started his own practice in 1906 and within a few years established his reputation as an architect of the Prairie School.
 In 1911, Griffin married Marion Mahony, who had graduated in architecture from the Massachusetts Institute of Technology and worked as Wright's head designer.

 Inspired by the designs by Frederick Law Olmsted (often called the founder of American landscape architecture) of New York's Central Park and his "green necklace" of parks in Boston, landscape design was the career Walter Burley Griffin would have pursued had the opportunity offered.
 He had approached Chicago landscape gardener Ossian Cole Simonds for career advice before entering the University of Illinois in 1895.
 Apparently unsatisfied with the lack of relevant curriculum, Simonds urged him to pursue architecture and study landscape gardening on his own, as he himself had done.
 Griffin took what classes he could and, like Simonds and landscape gardener Jens Jensen, shared an approach to landscape design through architecture, an interest in civic design, urbanism and planning.